Oriented Category Theory: Introduction

-The $n$-dimensional disk $\bD^n$ is the $n$-fold suspension of $\bD^0$, and is therefore an $n$-category with a unique ordered pair of $m$-cells in all dimensions $m<n$ and a single nondegenerate $n$-cell.
-The $n$-disk $\bD^n$ is the most basic $n$-dimensional category, as it is free on a single $n$-cell, and it turns out that any $n$-category can be built out of $\bD^n$ via iterated colimits.
-An $n$-dimensional cell of an $\infty$-category is specified by a map from the $n$-disk, a restatement of the fact that the $n$-disk is the free $n$-cell.

-For many applications, especially in geometry, topology, and physics, it is essential have room to perform the suspension operation.
-This means that we must work directly on the level of $\infty$-categories,\footnote{We reiterate that we refer to $(\infty,n)$-categories simply as $n$-categories, and $(\infty,\infty)$-categories simply as $\infty$-categories.} which we define as the limit
+In practice, it is essential to be able to perform the suspension operation.
+Hence we must work at the level of $\infty$-categories,\footnote{We refer to $(\infty,n)$-categories simply as $n$-categories, and $(\infty,\infty)$-categories simply as $\infty$-categories.} which we define as the limit

-taken along the core functors, which forget the top-dimensional morphisms.
-One could also take the limit along the truncation functors, which invert the top-dimensional morphisms, but this results in the full subcategory of $\infty\Cat$ consisting of the Postnikov complete objects.
-This full subcategory is not appropriate for our purposes since for instance the infinite cobordism $\infty$-category and its classifying space have equivalent Postnikov completions.
+taken along the core functors, which forget the top-dimensional morphisms \footnote{One could also take the limit along the truncation functors, which invert the top-dimensional morphisms, but this results in the full subcategory of $\infty\Cat$ consisting of the Postnikov complete objects \cite{gepner2026homotopy}.
+This full subcategory is not appropriate for our purposes since for instance the infinite cobordism $\infty$-category and its classifying space have equivalent Postnikov completions}.
+As a bifunctor

-The formal theory of $n$-categories is much better behaved in the limit as $n$ goes to $\infty$, and $n$-categories fully faithfully embed into $\infty$-categories as those $\infty$-categories which have no nondegenerate cells above dimension $n$.
-Consequently, there is nothing lost, and much gained, by shifting the focusing instead to the limiting case of $\infty$-categories.